top of page

 Nationality and Export Control: a question that certainly needs a deep dive

-SpaceX’s recent legal troubles with the U.S. Justice Department makes it the latest employer to allegedly run afoul of federal immigration law by prioritising compliance with export control rules to the detriment of anti-discrimination provisions.
+SpaceX’s recent legal troubles with the U.S. Justice Department make it the latest employer to allegedly run afoul of federal immigration law by prioritizing compliance with export control rules to the detriment of anti-discrimination provisions.

-Some first comments therefore here on the impact of nationality in export control, certainly without pretending to be complete.
-The topic absolutely needs a deep diving, and RespectUs is willing to participate in that work.
+Some first comments, therefore, here on the impact of nationality in export control, certainly without pretending to be complete.
+The topic needs deep diving, and RespectUs is willing to participate in that work.

 The SpaceX case

 The Department of Justice, in its administrative lawsuit filed on 24 August 2023, alleged that the private rocket manufacturer engaged in “routine, widespread, and longstanding” discrimination by refusing to hire asylees and refugees.
-According to the authorities, Elon Musk's company was wrong in stating that it could only hire US citizens and lawful permanent residents because of export control laws limiting access to defense and national security-related technologies.
+According to the authorities, Elon Musk’s company was wrong in stating that it could only hire US citizens and lawful permanent residents because export control laws limited access to defense- and national security-related technologies.

-The lawsuit is intended to stop SpaceX's discriminatory practices, and to seek relief for victims of discrimination.
-SpaceX' s discriminatory hiring practices were routine, widespread, and longstanding, and harmed asylees and refugees.
+The lawsuit is intended to stop SpaceX’s discriminatory practices and seek relief for victims of discrimination.
+SpaceX’s discriminatory hiring practices were routine, widespread, and longstanding and harmed asylees and refugees.

-In online postings and statements by SpaceX's CEO (who then had approximately 36 million followers on X) and other SpaceX officials and recruiters, SpaceX discouraged asylees and refugees from applying to the company.
-For example, in September 2020, a SpaceX university recruiter participated in the Georgia Tech Career Fair chat forum titled, "SpaceX Full-Time and Internship/Co-Op".
-In front of approximately 719 participants, he announced, "Due to US Export Compliance regulations, SpaceX can only offer employment to US Citizens or Lawful Permanent Residents."
+In online postings and statements by SpaceX’s CEO (who then had approximately 36 million followers on X) and other SpaceX officials and recruiters, SpaceX discouraged asylees and refugees from applying.
+For example, in September 2020, a SpaceX university recruiter participated in the Georgia Tech Career Fair chat forum titled “SpaceX Full-Time and Internship/Co-Op”.
+In front of approximately 719 participants, he announced, “Due to US Export Compliance regulations, SpaceX can only offer employment to US Citizens or Lawful Permanent Residents.”

 Applicants who were asylees and refugees were refused because of their citizenship status.
-This happened from at least September 2018 to at least May 2022.
+This happened from September 2018 to May 2022.

-According to data provided by SpaceX, during 2 years from September 2018, SpaceX hired only U.S. citizens and lawful permanent residents.
-Out of more than 10,000 hires (September 2018 to May 2022), SpaceX hired only one individual who was an asylee and this four months after IER notified the company of its investigation.
+According to data provided by SpaceX, during the two years starting from September 2018, SpaceX hired only U.S. citizens and lawful permanent residents.
+Out of more than 10,000 hires (September 2018 to May 2022), SpaceX hired only one individual who was an asylee, and this was four months after IER notified the company of its investigation.

 According to the U.S. Department of Justice, export control laws and regulations do not prohibit or restrict employers from hiring asylees and refugees.
 Those laws would treat asylees and refugees just like U.S. citizens.